Grimsby Lifeboat Station

-Grimsby Lifeboat Station was located at the Port of Grimsby, in the county of Lincolnshire.
+Grimsby Lifeboat Station was located at the Port of Grimsby, in the county of Lincolnshire, England.

 A lifeboat was first stationed at Grimsby in 1882 by the Royal National Lifeboat Institution (RNLI) station.

-With a motor lifeboat firmly established at Humber Lifeboat Station at Spurn Point, the Grimsby lifeboat station was closed in 1927.
+With a motor lifeboat firmly established at Humber Lifeboat Station at Spurn Point, Grimsby lifeboat station was closed in 1927.

 History

-Following difficulties in both maintaining a crew, and also with launching, the RNLI decided to close lifeboat station and relocate to Grimsby, opening a new station there in January 1882.
-The Cleethorpes lifeboat, a 33-foot Self-righting Pulling and Sailing lifeboat (using both oars and sail), built in 1868 by Woolfe and Sons, was transferred to the station.
-A gift of the Independent Order of Oddfellows Manchester Unity, she was duly named Manchester Unity.
-A boathouse was constructed on the north-west side of the Tidal Basin.
+Following difficulties in both maintaining a crew, and also with launching, the RNLI decided to close Cleethorpes Lifeboat Station and relocate to Grimsby, opening a new station there in January 1882.
+A boathouse and slipway were constructed on the seaward side of the Royal Dock.

+The Cleethorpes lifeboat, a 33 ft self-righting 'Pulling and Sailing' (P&S) lifeboat, one with both oars and sail, and built in 1868 by Woolfe and Sons, was transferred to the station.
+A gift of the Independent Order of Oddfellows Manchester Unity, she had been named Manchester Unity.

 On the 7 October 1887, a new boat was provided to Grimsby, a 38-foot self-righting boat constructed by Forrestt of Limehouse, London, costing £624.
-She too was funded by the Independent Order of Oddfellows Manchester Unity, and again named Manchester Unity (ON 123).
+She too was funded by the Independent Order of Oddfellows Manchester Unity, and was again named Manchester Unity (ON 123).

 Tragedy struck when the boat was called out on the evening of 18 November 1893.
 Coxswain Charles Barr was thrown overboard by the violent seas before the boat had even left the harbour, and was killed when he was crushed between the lifeboat and the harbour wall.
 The boat was sent for repairs, but was so badly damaged that she was withdrawn from service.

 A reserve boat, Reserve No.3 (ON 206) was placed on service temporarily, but was so well liked, it was made to be the permanent Grimsby lifeboat, and renamed Manchester Unity.

 In 1898, a new lifeboat, the James Stevens No.3 (ON 420), was sent to Grimsby for evaluation.
 She was over 56-feet long, had a top speed of 8½ knots, and cost £3,298.
 Initially a No.2 boat, she was able to cover a period from 1901 to 1903 as No.1, when Manchester Unity (ON 206) was loaned to Hull Trinity House for use at Spurn Point, whilst their regular boat was being repaired.